ruuffian/wordle-solver/README.md

     7. Poll Twitter to gather global data on each day's wordle, specifically the copy-paste block that wordle offers
     8. Analyze Twitter data to find regional avgs, common words etc
-    9. DIsplay Twitter info on gitpage
+    9. Display Twitter info on gitpage

 ## License